tuxedocomputers/tuxedo-systeminfos/README.md

 - Manjaro
 - Fedora

-You will only receive official support for TUXEDO OS, Ubuntu and openSUSE 15.x from TUXEDO Computers
+You will only receive official support for TUXEDO OS, Ubuntu and openSUSE Leap 15.x from TUXEDO Computers

 ## Before you running the script
 - Check if you got a ticketnumber.
 If you don't have a ticket number: contact us by e-mail to `tux[at]tuxedocomputers.com`